Will my course content display in the Blackboard app?

 The Blackboard app supports Adaptive Release of content, where instructors can release content only to students who meet certain criteria.
 The criteria are date, grade, or student membership in a group or list created by the instructor.

 Flickr®, Slideshare, YouTube™ and other mashup tools work best when added as an embedded mashup within the content editor.
+Instructors should check how media displays in the app and make adjustments if necessary.

 - From the Build Content menu, select Item.
 Don't select from the Mashups section of the menu.